 Nitroso-di-n-propylamine (NDPA) is used in some cosmetic and toiletry products and in cleansers.
-Some N-nitroso compounds were once used to make rocket fuel, but this manufacturing ended when high levels of the compound were found in air, water, and soil near a rocket fuel plant.
+Some Nnitroso compounds were once used to make rocket fuel, but this manufacturing ended when high levels of the compound were found in air, water and soil near a rocket fuel plant.

-Low levels of N-nitroso compounds can be found in air, water, and food products treated with nitrite.
-Such food products include cheeses, fish, bacon and other cured meats, and beer.
+Low levels of N-nitroso compounds can be found in air, water and food products treated with nitrite.
+Such food products include cheeses, fish, bacon and other cured meats.
+N-nitroso compounds are also found in tobacco smoke, chewing tobacco and beer.
 Some N-nitroso compounds form in the stomach after digesting foods treated with nitrite.
-N-nitroso compounds are also found in tobacco smoke, chewing tobacco, and toiletry and cosmetic products, including shampoos and cleansers.
+Other sources of N-nitroso compounds are toiletry and cosmetic products, including shampoos and cleansers.
 N-nitroso compounds can be found in the air inside cars and in household products, like detergents and pesticides.

-N-nitroso compounds are found in tanneries and plants manufacturing pesticides, rubber products, and tires; and fish processing plants, foundries, dye-making plants, and research labs.
+N-nitroso compounds are found in tanneries and plants manufacturing pesticides, rubber products and tires.
+Other workplaces where N-nitroso compounds are found are fish processing plants, foundries, dye-making plants and research labs.
+Rubber baby bottle nipples and pacifiers may contain very small amounts of N-nitroso compounds